codepath/android_guides/Managing-Threads-and-Custom-Services.md

 ### Threading Glossary

-All threading management options within Android including `AsyncTask`, `HandlerThread` and `ThreadPoolExecutor` are all built on foundational classes that power threading.
-The following is a glossary of concepts that power threading within the Android OS:
+All threading management options within Android including `AsyncTask`, `HandlerThread` and `ThreadPoolExecutor` are all built on several foundational classes that power threading within the Android OS:

 | Name           | Description |
 | ----           | ----------- |